 Please check the winter opening days/times information or visit the attraction website for full details.

 1. Well it had to be the walks, didn’t it!

-There’s nowhere quite like Cornwall for breath-taking scenery.
-In winter, the dramatic cliffs steal the show with awesome waves pounding the rocks revealing the raw power of nature.
-With few visitors during these months, you are free to explore the paths and trails of the county, immersing yourself in the rugged beauty, from bracing, windswept bays and magnificent moors to the gentler, picturesque countryside walks.
+There’s nowhere like Cornwall for the breath-taking scenery.
+In winter, the cliff tops steal the show with awesome waves pounding the rocks revealing the true power of nature.
+With fewer visitors during these months, you are free to explore the paths and trails of the county, immersing yourself in the rugged beauty, from bracing, windswept bays and magnificent moors to the gentler, picturesque countryside walks.
 Another thing Cornwall excels at is great pubs and eateries – the perfect place to warm up after your adventures!

 An interesting entry in the top 5 you might think!
 Whilst admittedly not for everyone, the winter months are an extremely popular time for this Cornish favourite.
 The advances in wetsuit technology mean that catching a few waves in winter can be a thrilling rather than chilling experience.
 With few other surfers about and some impressive waves, you can enjoy an exhilarating and invigorating ride in the most spectacular surroundings.

 3. The Lost Gardens of Heligan (and Cornwall’s many other glorious gardens).